- Understanding the saving and investing resources available to you will allow you to be efficient with your retirement planning.

-To start your budget, collect your last year or so of bank account and credit card statements to organize your expenses.
+To start your budget, collect your last couple months or so of bank account and credit card statements to organize your expenses.
 Categorize your spending by food, clothes, housing, transportation, health care, entertainment, etc.

-- Plan for emergencies
+- Plan for Emergencies

 - Incorporate some savings cushion for things like home and car repairs, unexpected medical costs and family emergencies.

-- Add up your assets
+- Add Up Your assets

 - Get the most recent statements from any 401(k), IRA and other investments and savings.

-- Estimate income
+- Estimate Income

-- Remember inflation
+- Remember Inflation

 - As you prepare your budget, consult the Bureau of Labor Statistics for current and historical inflation rates, and account for it in your projections.

-- Investment earnings
+- Estimate Investment Earnings

 - Determine the average rate of return expected on your investments.